naruto678/cses_problems/README.md

-#CSES problem set practice cli
 <img src="logo.png">

-   The main objecttive of the module is to be able to run some file directly .
+#The main objecttive of the module is to be able to run some file directly .
-    usage would be as follows:
+#usage would be as follows:
         The directory would be as follows:
             cses_problems:
                     -> Problem1: